Pickled Jalapeño Vs. Fresh – How Do They Compare?

 Another aspect of the flavor difference is the spiciness, which is crucial for many people.
 While a jalapeño is a jalapeño in terms of where it sits on the Scoville scale, some brands of pickled jalapeños are classified as mild, medium, or hot.
 This often has to do with additional ingredients in the brine itself, adding additional heat.

-The fresh jalapeño peppers that you get in the produce section of most grocery stores are obviously a Scoville scale crap shoot, ranging from 2,500 to 8,000 Scoville heat units.
-As a result, fresh jalapeños are hit or miss if you want either medium-heat or mild peppers.
-If you are pickling fresh jalapeños at home, note that the pickling process will slightly reduce the heat of fresh peppers.
+The fresh jalapeño peppers you get in the produce section of most grocery stores are obviously a Scoville scale crap shoot, ranging from 2,500 to 8,000 Scoville heat units.
+As a result, fresh jalapeños are hit or miss if you want a milder (or hotter) version of the chili pepper.
+If you are pickling fresh jalapeños at home, note that the pickling process may slightly reduce the heat of fresh peppers.

 Pickling also affects the texture of the jalapeño pepper.
 Pickled jalapeños are softer than fresh jalapeños, which have a crispness similar to that of bell peppers.
 The difference between pickled and fresh jalapeños is like the difference between pickled and fresh sliced cucumbers.